 The original 2000 documentary, also titled The Eyes of Tammy Faye, was directed by Randy Barbato and narrated by RuPaul.
-It took a public figure – long a subject of ridicule and scorn, Tammy Faye Bakker, wife of disgraced televangelist Jim Bakker – and gave us a lens in which she was a tragic figure.
-The documentary was tongue in cheek but also earnest, and by the end, I found myself admiring and pitying Tammy Faye.
+It took a public figure – long a subject of ridicule and scorn, Tammy Faye Bakker, wife of disgraced televangelist Jim Bakker – and gave us a lens through which she was a tragic figure.
+The documentary was tongue-in-cheek but also earnest, and by the end, I found myself admiring and pitying Tammy Faye.
 Sadly, Showalter’s film does precious little to make itself stand apart aside from showcasing a few impeccable performances.

 Jim and Tammy Faye were the head of the PTL, and Jim created the now infamous “700 Club”.
 The PTL was one of the first churches to have its own satellite, as the duo preached the prosperity gospel.
 They even created a Christian-style amusement park, replete with a colosseum.

 Jessica Chastain plays Tammy Faye in a part mimicry and part possession performance.
 She never nails down the accent, but she does nail the beguiling charm and almost childlike naive belief in goodness and of God.
 She’s so good that the fact that The Eyes of Tammy Faye is so mediocre becomes increasingly infuriating as the film rolls along.

 The film covers much of the same ground as the Barbato documentary, sometimes using the same footage in less effective ways.
 The problem is that it’s hard to tell what kind of film Showalter wants to make for much of The Eyes of Tammy Faye.
 I get the sense that he wanted to make a comedic tragedy, but Chastain’s performance is too endearing, Abe Sylva’s script is too soft, and Showalter’s direction is too weak for any of it to work.